jabadymandry/github-flow/00-Setup/README.md

 git config --global user.name "Your Full Name"
 ```

-It's important to use the same email as the one you use on [GitHub](https://github.com/settings/emails) so that [commits are linkedin to your profile](https://help.github.com/articles/why-are-my-commits-linked-to-the-wrong-user/#commits-are-not-linked-to-any-user).
+It's important to use the same email as the one you use on [GitHub](https://github.com/settings/emails) so that [commits are linked to your profile](https://help.github.com/articles/why-are-my-commits-linked-to-the-wrong-user/#commits-are-not-linked-to-any-user).

 ## Environment

 Let's save ourselves sometimes by configuring the environment.
-Open the `bashrc` file with `vim`:
+Open the `profile` file with `vim`:

 ```bash
 vim ~/.profile